 When I tell the truth, I feel like a bee without a stinger.

 A regal bronzed woman with piercing cerulean eyes and blonde topknot, a torus of coral beads cascading from her slender throat above a turquoise halter, her muscular quads bared between a faux tiger pelt jacket knotted around her waist and knee-high Uggs, stretches her arms upward toward a circular opening in the latticed atrium.
 In her right hand she clutches a plastic trident like an operatic Shiva.
-The woman draws a chant from deep in her diaphram: “Aaaaaauuuuummmmm shanti, shanti, shanti…” and the audience around the altar become transfixed, merging organically into her Sanskrit aria.
+The woman draws a chant from deep in her diaphragm: “Aaaaaauuuuummmmm shanti, shanti, shanti…” and the audience around the altar becomes transfixed, merging organically into her Sanskrit aria.

 Practitioners of a more conservative faith might find such a syncretistic, “new age” spiritual mash-up disingenuous, ludicrous, even profane.
 And there was a time I might have concurred.
-But I’ve since witnessed Tibetans Buddhists prostrating to a cairn built of yak dung adorned with bits of broken glass and a tattered flag.
+But I’ve since witnessed Tibetan Buddhists prostrating to a cairn built of yak dung adorned with bits of broken glass and a tattered flag.
 I’ve stood in the midst of bleeding and weeping Muslims in white bath towels trampling each other to death for a chance to touch a piece of black meteorite set into the wall of a shrine no one is quite sure who built.
 And I’ve watched a cantankerous Greek Orthodox monk acting as tender midwife to a pregnant cat in a monastery where human females have been forbidden to set foot for the past five centuries.

 What is religion if not a rational absurdity?